Self-Supervised Visuo-Tactile Pretraining to Locate and Follow Garment Features: Problem Statement

-\begin{enumerate}[nosep,leftmargin=1.5em] \item Objects in deformable surface environments are 1-dimensional or 2-dimensional deformable objects (e.g., cables, threads, towels, and garments). \item Objects in deformable surface environments are placed on a flat tabletop in stable poses. \item Deformable surfaces in downstream tasks are within the training distribution of the representation space. \end{enumerate}
+\begin{enumerate}[nosep,leftmargin=1.5em] \item Objects in deformable surface environments are 1-dimensional or 2-dimensional deformable objects (e.g., fabric or smal rigid features like buttons). \item Deformable surface environments are arranged on a flat tabletop in stable poses. \item Surfaces in downstream tasks are within the training distribution (i.e. similar deformable objects). \end{enumerate}

-During evaluation, we keep $f$ constant across tasks and evaluate by measuring the performance of policies leveraging $f$ on five perception tasks on deformable surfaces: \begin{enumerate}[nosep,leftmargin=1.5em] \item \textit{Tactile Anomaly Detection} (Active Sliding): Given a stream of tactile readings during a sliding motion (see Section~\ref{ssec:manip_policies}), the task objective is to localize where a tactile anomaly $X$ occurs (e.g., a knot in an otherwise untangled thread).
-A trial is successful if the robot stops while touching $X$. \item \textit{Vision-Guided Search} (Active Sliding): Given a visual query image, the task objective is to search the workspace with the tactile sensor to find a match.
-A trial is successful if the robot stops while touching the feature contained in the query image. \item \textit{Tactile Servoing} (Active Sliding): Given a reference visual image of a uniform directional feature (e.g., cable or towel edge), and a line in the image frame specifying which direction to slide in, the objective is to servo the tactile sensor along the feature without losing contact.
-We measure the distance followed without losing continuous contact between the sensor and feature. \item \textit{Tactile Classification} (Passive): Given a tactile query image and a set of canonical visual images (one image per class), the task objective is to determine which class the tactile image corresponds to. \item \textit{Tactile Localization} (Passive): Given a tactile query image and a visual observation of the entire 2D workspace, the task objective is to localize in the visual image where the tactile reading was taken. \end{enumerate}
+During evaluation, we keep $f$ constant across tasks and evaluate by measuring the performance of policies using $f$ on five tasks involving locating and follow garment features: \begin{enumerate}[nosep,leftmargin=1.5em]

+\item \textit{Anomaly Detection} (Active Sliding): While collecting a stream of tactile readings during a sliding motion (see Section~\ref{ssec:manip_policies}), the task objective is to localize where a tactile anomaly occurs (e.g., a knot in an otherwise straight thread).
+A trial is successful if the robot stops while touching the anomaly. \item \textit{Feature Search} (Active Sliding): Given a visual query image, the task objective is to search the workspace with the tactile sensor to find a match.
+A trial is successful if the robot stops while touching the feature contained in the query image. \item \textit{Edge Following} (Active Sliding): Given a reference visual image of a uniform directional feature (e.g., cable or towel edge), and a line in the image frame specifying which direction to slide in, the objective is to servo the tactile sensor along the edge without losing contact.
+We measure the distance followed without losing continuous contact between the sensor and edge. \item \textit{Feature Classification} (Passive): Given a tactile query image and a set of canonical visual images (one image per class), the task objective is to determine which class the tactile image corresponds to. \item \textit{Contact Localization} (Passive): Given a tactile query image and a visual observation of the entire 2D workspace, the task objective is to localize in the visual image where the tactile reading was taken. \end{enumerate}